 Although this is a given, it has to make the top of the list.
 Breck has been voted the best ski resort and best snowboarding resort time and time again.
 Don’t overlook Breckenridge’s cross-country options, either.
-Swing by one of the nordic center for info on routes of all levels, plus lessons, in case you’re new to this style of skiing.
+Swing by one of the Nordic centers for information on routes of all levels, plus cross-country ski lessons, in case you’re new to this style of skiing.
 Even if you're experienced, you can pick up some pointers and improve your skills.

 Breckenridge is known for its great ski clinics for women, too.

 Breckenridge boasts a handful of excellent microbreweries, and the most Colorado way to experience them is on a Bike and Brew Tour, offered via At Your Pace - Freestyle Cycling Adventures.
 These guided tours take you along Breckenridge’s riverside bike path, stopping at three of the town’s most tasty local booze-makers: Broken Compass Brewing (new flavors released every Wednesday), the Breckenridge Distillery (try the coffee-flavored vodka) and the well-known Breckenridge Brewery (with a full food menu).